-The next course will be in autumn 2019.
+The next course will be on 9th of September 2020.

 Further contributions to teaching activities:

 HIGRADE course Fluxomics - Quantifying the Metabolic Phenotype (Florian Centler)

 TU Dresden Continuous Bioprocesses: Anaerobic Digestion - Lecture and exercise (winter semester - Denny Popp)

 University Leipzig Quantitative Biology for a sustainable enrivonmental and industrial biotechnology - Several lectures and exercise (sommer semester - Florian Centler, Denny Popp)

 Bachelor students: Robin Goldmann, Eric Witt